RickWeber/100-days-of-code/r1-log.md

 I reduced the agent class from 20 methods to just 9.
 It's a lot easier to read now, and it saved 100 lines of code.

+### R1D16 - 2020-08-14

+Definitely a few steps closer.
+Tried to actually get the model running, unsuccessfully.
+Looks like syntax issues that mean digging into documentation more.
+Fair enough; it had to happen some time.

+I'm 80% sure I've got the money_model() thing figured out.
+Just update each agent's list of possible trades so their trades are either positive for the 0th item and negative for the rest or the other way around.
+That's an upside of giving each agent an exogenous list of possible trades.
+It's sort of silly, but it does make this somewhat easier.
+What I need is a way for the set of conceivable trades to update over time.
+Maybe that's where the GA element will come in.
+Each generation gets better at specializing their production and across generations they get better at trading.